Last Updated on

 Getting around in New Delhi can be somewhat of a challenge if you are a foreigner.
-Many public transportation options available will likely over charge because you are not a local except for metro and bus.
-Even though this is the case, there are some very cheap options that can help you get around New Delhi with out being ripped off.
+Many public transportation options available will likely overcharge because you are not a local except for the metro and bus.
+Even though this is the case, there are some very cheap options that can help you get around New Delhi without being ripped off.

 Is Uber available in New Delhi?

-Yes it is.
-Uber is an app that allows you to order a taxi and in New Delhi in most cases it will actually be a taxi.
+Yes, it is.
+Uber is an app that allows you to order a taxi and in New Delhi, in most cases, it will actually be a taxi.
 This was very surprising to us because in most countries we have visited, Uber is mostly a normal car.
 Uber allows you to choose your desired pick up and drop off location, while also providing you with the fare rate before you actually order.
-This is when you are prompted the option to pay by card or by cash.
+This is when you have prompted the option to pay by a card or by cash.
 This is key because most taxis in New Delhi will not use the meter if you aren’t a local.
 As soon as you place the order and the app finds you a cab you will be provided with the description of the vehicle and plate number.
-For us whenever we use Uber it tends to be more the 5 times cheaper than the three wheelers (trikes)
+For us whenever we use Uber it tends to be more the 5 times cheaper than the three-wheelers (trikes)

 If you have never used Uber and would like to sign up and receive a discount — use code: jamesh55088ue when you signup!

 Best cabs in New Delhi

 Like we said before we avoid using cabs in India due to most of them do not allow foreigners to get meter rates but with Ola Cabs it is essentially the same thing as Uber but the Indian version.
 We have never used it before but we have heard that it is just as good.